 “The worst” always rise to the top of the political heap under a regime of government planning, Hayek explained, for they are the ones with the least qualms about brutalizing their fellow citizens and depriving them of their liberties.
 All of this can only be sustained by what Hayek called “The End of Truth,” or the effects of massive government propaganda that demonizes the civil society, individualism, and the system of peaceful voluntary exchange and private property (capitalism), while glorifying all aspects of the state.

-The purpose of this course, The Road to Serfdom: Despotism Then and Now, is to educate students about these contemporary dangers and arm them with the intellectual ammunition that they will need to oppose them and champion freedom instead.
+The purpose of this course, The Road to Serfdom: Despotism, Then and Now, is to educate students about the contemporary political dangers and arm them with the intellectual ammunition that they will need to oppose them and champion freedom instead.
 The totalitarian socialists of the early 20th century understood that they could not succeed unless they first discredited the ideas of freedom.
 The only way to stop their intellectual descendants (“the totalitarians in our midst,” as Hayek would call them) is to counter their totalitarian ideas.
 Hayek was a hero of society for putting his career as a renowned economic theorist on hold (for most of the rest of his life, it turned out) to lay out one of the most articulate arguments for a free society ever made.
 We must revisit and strengthen these arguments if we are to choose capitalism and freedom over socialism and serfdom.